skovnats/SVE-Systemic-Verification-Engineering/README.md

 Through this journey I learned that genuine knowledge and belief are not opposites —
 they converge as **truth experienced**.
 My own experience confirms what the teachings of **Jesus Christ** revealed:
-truth, love, and service are not abstractions, but living laws of being.
+truth, love, and service are not abstractions but living laws of being.

 S.V.E. **is rebellion** — not against people or nations,
 but against falsehood itself — within us, around us,